 Free online courses offered by unis

-MOOCs are a recent development which aim to use new technologies to bring free, short, learning opportunites to large numbers of people, world-wide.
-MOOC stands for Massive Open Online Courses.
+MOOCs are a recent development which aim to use new technologies to bring free, short learning opportunities to large numbers of people worldwide.
+MOOC stands for Massive Open Online Course.

-You do not need qualifications to start the courses.
-The courses are a chance to try something new, develop an area of interest, learn something which will help you get the job or course you want, etc. Although, the courses might not offer a formal qualification the knowledge gained from doing one could help you prepare for a higher education level course, or help you choose a course, etc.
+You do not need qualifications to start these courses.
+The courses are a chance to try something new, develop an area of interest, learn something which will help you get the job or course you want, etc. Although the courses might not offer a formal qualification, the knowledge gained from doing one could help you prepare for a higher-education-level course or help you choose a course.

 Courses are delivered one step at a time, and are accessible on mobile, tablet and desktop.

 FutureLearn has developed a new set of ‘FutureLearn Choices' courses, which last for three to eight weeks.
 These are taster courses to give school leavers a real sense of university-level study.

 Courses to help students secure a place at university:

 - How to Succeed at Interviews

 Courses to help give students an experience of subjects outside the national curriculum:

 Here are a few examples of other free FutureLearn courses on offer: